Optimal Capital Structure with Scale Effects under Spectrally Negative Levy Models: Introduction

 Although there are a number of papers rectifying the overestimation of the tax benefits, most of them employ the step-function tax rate (or piecewise linear tax function) similarly to the cutoff approach described above.
 However, this does not fully reflect the strict convexity for small taxable income.
 The determination of tax benefits is heavily affected especially for firms with small and/or volatile taxable income.
 Furthermore, the tax-code varies across countries and across industries.
 For these reasons, we need a more flexible formulation of tax benefits that captures the dynamics and the tax function convexity.

-This paper resolves these inflexibilities of the existing models by expressing the values of bankruptcy costs and tax benefits as functions of the firm's asset value.
+In this paper, we resolve these inflexibilities of the existing models by expressing the values of bankruptcy costs and tax benefits as functions of the firm's asset value.
 This generalization encompasses the existing models and adds flexibility in describing a more realistic capital structure.
 We focus on the spectrally negative \lev model considered by \cite{ Hilberink_Rogers_2002, Kyprianou_Surya_2007} where the firm's asset value is driven by a general \lev process with only negative jumps.
-Following the procedure by \cite{ Kyprianou_Surya_2007}, we take advantage of the fluctuation identities expressed via the scale function.
-In particular, we generalize \cite{ Kyprianou_Surya_2007} using the formulas given in Egami and Yamazaki \cite{Egami-Yamazaki-2011}.
 We obtain a sufficient condition for optimality of a bankruptcy strategy and show its optimality for example when, monotonically in the asset value, the value of tax benefits is increasing, the loss amount at bankruptcy is increasing, and its proportion relative to the asset value is decreasing.
 This condition is consistent with the empirical studies reviewed above on the bankruptcy costs and tax benefits.

+Our main challenge is to obtain the endogenous bankruptcy strategy by the equity holder.
+While it is fairly well-known that the continuous and/or smooth fit can be applied for the exponential \lev model as in \cite{Chen_Kou_2009, Hilberink_Rogers_2002, Kyprianou_Surya_2007}, their results rely particularly on the form of the bankruptcy cost as an exponential function of the \lev process; once the function is generalized, it is no longer clear if the same principle is directly applicable.
+However, thanks to the recent advances in the spectrally negative \lev process and its fluctuation theories (e.g.\ \cite{Bertoin_1996, Kyprianou_2006}), the equity value to be maximized can then be written in terms of the scale function and, as we shall see, the optimal bankruptcy level can be derived in a general setting.

+The spectrally negative \lev model has been drawing much attention recently in mathematical finance and insurance as generalizations of the classical Black-Scholes and Cram\'er-Lundberg models.
+A number of authors have succeeded in extending the classical results to the spectrally negative \lev model by way of scale functions.
+We refer the reader to \cite{Baurdoux2008,Baurdoux2009} for stochastic games, \cite{Avram_et_al_2007, Bayraktar_2012, Bayraktar_2013, Kyprianou_Palmowski_2007, Loeffen_2008} for the optimal dividend problem, \cite{alili-kyp, avram-et-al-2004} for American and Russian options, and \cite{Leung_Yamazaki_2011, Egami-Yamazaki-2010-1, Kyprianou_Surya_2007, Leung_Yamazaki_2010} for credit risk.
+In particular, Egami and Yamazaki \cite{Egami-Yamazaki-2011} considered a general optimal stopping problem for spectrally negative \lev processes and obtained the first-order condition for maximization over threshold strategies; the results are also confirmed numerically by \cite{Yamazaki_2012} in a multiple stopping setting.
+Using their results, we show under suitable assumptions that the derivative of the equity value with respect to the bankruptcy level is monotone, and hence the optimal bankruptcy level can be obtained.